Home --> Documentations --> PJLIB Reference

 Default value is 8192 bytes.

 Server name indication.
 When secure socket is acting as client (perform outgoing connection) and the server may host multiple 'virtual' servers at a single underlying network address, setting this will allow client to tell the server a name of the server it is contacting.
+This must be set to hostname and literal IP addresses are not allowed.

 Default value is zero/not-set.